 And part of this learning and up skilling, mindset is a key component to focus on too.
 Mindset can be a silent killer in business, and I probably found year two tougher from a mindset point of view.
 I recently did a Mindset workshop which was a game changer.
 And I have an online business coach too which works well with my busy schedule.

 So I’ve had to adjust some things in my business that was extracting too much energy from me, which meant adjusting my service offering and moving away from certain types of clients.

 9. Say yes to amazing business opportunities

 A couple of months ago I was approached by a brand new business called GreenStalk that was launched in June this year.
 They needed a CMO (Chief Marketing Officer) to join their team of experts.

-They wanted to assemble a group of experts across business planning, marketing, IT, operations, finance/bookkeeping, and lending and grants; so that together we could provide a business solution to help medium size businesses grow in all of these areas, and ultimately become more profitable.
+They wanted to assemble a group of experts across business planning, marketing, IT, operations, finance/bookkeeping, hr and governance, and lending and grants; so that together we could provide a business solution to help medium size businesses grow in all of these areas, and ultimately become more profitable.

 What’s next for Vivacity Marketing?

 So it’s been a very busy year and my plan now as I head into year three, is to outsource more so that I can focus on doing more of what I love.
 And my focus is to move even further away from a company of one and more towards a business that can operate without me.